Much Ado About Nothing Resources

 Another picture of Emma Thompson and Kenneth Branagh in the 1993 production of Much Ado About Nothing.

 A copy of the complete text of Much Ado About Nothing, broken neatly into scenes.
 Be careful!
 Though the acts and scenes are marked correctly, the site author uses his own system for line-numbering, so though the text is correct, the line numbers won’t correspond to your printed editions.
-Still, wonderfully searchable, and has the neat feature of allowing you to see all the lines (and cue lines) for individual characters, which is cool, if you’re that kind of person.
+Still, it's wonderfully searchable and has the neat feature of allowing you to see all the lines (and cue lines) for individual characters.

 A complete text of Much Ado About Nothing from the fantastically reliable bartleby.com.
 It’s reprinted from The Oxford Shakespeare of 1914.
 Again, be aware that the line numbers won’t correspond with modern printed editions.